osome-iu/hoaxy-backend/README.md

 Please follow these steps to start all Hoaxy backend services.
 Remember to run these only after activating the virtual environment!

 ***Note***: The order of these steps is important!
-You need to fetch the articles before you running the Lucene index, and you need the index before starting the API; this last step is only needed if you want to enable the REST API for searching.
+You need to fetch the articles before running the Lucene index, and you need the index before starting the API; this last step is only needed if you want to enable the REST API for searching.

 1. Fetch _only the latest_ article URLs: